 As electricity generators and process industries are increasingly seeking less expensive fuels for the generation of electricity and process heat, there is an ever-increasing industry-led emphasise on exploring the possibility of utilising opportunity fuels.
-This book considers a diverse range of opportunity fuels and their application by addressing the following fundamental issues:
+Fuels of Opportunity: Characteristics and Uses In Combustion Systems considers a diverse range of opportunity fuels and their application by addressing the following fundamental issues:

-* What are the specific fuel properties of these opportunity fuels?
+- What are the specific fuel properties of these opportunity fuels?

-* What are the combustion/conversion characteristics of these fuels fired alone or in combination with conventional fossil fuels?
+- What are the combustion/conversion characteristics of these fuels fired alone or in combination with conventional fossil fuels?

-* How are they best applied in energy settings?
+- How are they best applied in energy settings?

-* What are the technical and environmental consequences of their use?
+- What are the technical and environmental consequences of their use?